Addicted to the Violence: Background and promotion

 Daron Malakian was responsible for composing, producing, and playing almost all of the musical instruments, with contributions from multi-instrumentalist Orbel Babayan, drummer Roman Lomtadze, and saxophonist Matthew "Narducci" Silberman.

 In October 2024, the band performed twice in California, their first performances since 2019.
 Following these shows, Malakian revealed that the band's third album was already recorded and awaiting release, with plans to release the material by mid-2025.

 Daron Malakian and Scars on Broadway announced their third album Addicted to the Violence on June 6, 2025, and would be released on July 18, 2025.
 The first single from the album, "Killing Spree", was released the same day.
 On July 11, the band released the second single, "Destroy the Power".

 Reception

 The online magazine Metallerium gave Addicted to the Violence an 8/10, stating that it "proves that this man (Malakian) has plenty of material to go on and can continue to explore ideas that few have noticed in System of a Down's recent albums, and that at the same time gives him an endless career in this industry that can continue to await more good albums."

 Kerrang! magazine gave it a 4/5 rating, calling it "an album brimming with energy, atmosphere, and melody."

+Ghost Cult magazine gave it a rating of 8/10.
+"If you're a fan of System of a Down, this is the next best thing.
+This album is packed with powerful songs that are worth listening to."